dev-alexandre17/dev-alexandre17/README.md

 ### Hi there!
 This is Alexandre!

-- I'm learning Java, Linux and SQL.
+- 👨‍💻 I'm learning Java, Linux and SQL.
-- Pronouns: ele/dele
+- 🎵 I love to listen lo-fi for homework, study, programming and others.
+- 🎮 Play games is my leisure in spare time.
+- 📚 I like to read books and ebooks.

  <div>
   <a href="https://github.com/dev-alexandre17">